 On September 24, 2019 – City Council approved the 2019 Final Draft Water Rate Study, Cost of Service analysis and the Administrative Record, brought forward by the Utilities Department.
 The City Council Staff Report can be found here.

-On or about October 1, 2019 - the Proposition 218 Notice (click to view) will be sent out to all City property owners on record and to all water customers.
-Over 31,000 notices will be mailed out to ensure all impacted water users alike are informed of the proposed water rate adjustments.
+On or about October 1, 2019 - the Proposition 218 Notice (click to view) sent out over 31,000 notices to City property owners on record and to all water customers to ensure all impacted water users alike are informed of the proposed water rate adjustments.

-On November 19, 2019 - The City Council will conduct a public hearing to tabulate written protests and to hear public comments related to the proposed water rate adjustments.
+On November 19, 2019 - The City Council will conduct a Public Hearing (click to view) to tabulate written protests and to hear public comments related to the proposed water rate adjustments.
 The public hearing will conclude the minimum 45-day comment period as statutorily required under California Proposition 218, which governs and provides the procedural guidelines on how local agencies may impose new charges on property-related fees, such as water rates.